UDP-N-acetylglucosamine diphosphorylase

-Thus, the two substrates of this enzyme are UTP and[N-acetyl-alpha-D-glucosamine 1-phosphate, whereas its two products are diphosphate and UDP-N-acetyl-D-glucosamine.
-This enzyme participates in aminosugars metabolism.
+The enzyme first characterised from sheep brain combines uridine triphosphate and N-acetyl-α-D-glucosamine 1-phosphate (1) to give uridine diphosphate N-acetylglucosamine (UDP-GlcNAc), with pyrophosphate (PP_{i}) as a byproduct.
+Initially, the enzyme was found to be catalysing the breakdown of UDP-GlcNAc but subsequent studies of the enzyme from Escherichia coli showed it to be involved in the biosynthesis of that compound.

+The crystal structure of two human isoforms of the enzyme have been determined.

 Nomenclature

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is UTP:N-acetyl-alpha-D-glucosamine-1-phosphate uridylyltransferase.
 Other names in common use include UDP-N-acetylglucosamine pyrophosphorylase, uridine diphosphoacetylglucosamine pyrophosphorylase, UTP:2-acetamido-2-deoxy-alpha-D-glucose-1-phosphate, uridylyltransferase, UDP-GlcNAc pyrophosphorylase, GlmU uridylyltransferase, Acetylglucosamine 1-phosphate uridylyltransferase, UDP-acetylglucosamine pyrophosphorylase, uridine diphosphate-N-acetylglucosamine pyrophosphorylase, uridine diphosphoacetylglucosamine phosphorylase, and acetylglucosamine 1-phosphate uridylyltransferase.